-If you missed my article in yesterday, here’s a second chance to read it.
-Interviews with South African winemakers to follow throughout the next few days, including comments on the recent passing of Nelson Mandela and his role in expanding and improving the wine industry.
+Interviews with South African winemakers will follow this piece over the next few days, including comments on the recent passing of Nelson Mandela and his role in expanding and improving the wine industry.

 Throughout the week, South Africans will gather to grieve en masse the loss of Nelson Mandela.
 A courageous statesman, Mandela began his political life as a young Soweto lawyer steering the resistance against apartheid, only to be imprisoned for twenty-seven years for his labors, later emerging to become president.
 Undoubtedly, his post-release navigation of the country away from the shores of a civil war into a peaceful, thriving, multiracial democracy will be regarded as his greatest achievement, and one for which he won the Nobel Prize.

 However, Mandela’s leadership had other positive ripple effects — for example, it helped expose the local wine industry to the outside world, forcing improvements in viticulture and winemaking practices.
 Thus, this week we pay tribute to his extraordinary legacy through a missive exploring South Africa’s wine country.

 The Cape wine industry is considered New World despite the arrival of vines via the Dutch in 1655.
 The industry’s three and a half centuries of production were as fractured as the country’s politics, and in several key instances, mirrored the nation’s political movements.
 Setbacks included the devastating wrath of phylloxera, a rash of overproduction, restrictive quotas, and a significant knock-back in the form of international trade sanctions in the ’80s as protest against apartheid.
 However, many credit Mandela as having influenced, both directly and indirectly, the Cape Winelands’ transformation into a modern New World industry.
 Authors and South African wine authorities Elmari Swart and Izak Smit expound upon Mandela’s impact: